hashicorp/terraform-provider-google/website/docs/r/tpu_v2_vm.html.markdown

 * `accelerator_type` -
   (Optional)
-  TPU accelerator type for the TPU.
-If not specified, this defaults to 'v2-8'.
+  TPU accelerator type for the TPU. `accelerator_type` cannot be used at the same time as `accelerator_config`.
+If neither is specified, `accelerator_type` defaults to 'v2-8'.

 * `description` -
   (Optional)